mauzey1/cmor3_documentation/index.md

 * *history*, any user-provided history along with a "timestamp" generated by CMOR and a statement that the data conform to both the CF standards and those of a particular MIP.
 * *activity_id*, scientific project that inspired this simulation (e.g., CMIP6)
 * *table_id*, MIP table used to define variable.
+* *data_specs_version* Base on the latest CMIP6-Datarequest latest database version.
+* *mip_era*,  define what cycle of CMIP dictates the experiment and data specificiation.
 * *experiment*, a long name title for the experiment.
 * *realm(s)* to which the variable belongs (e.g., ocean, land, atmosphere, etc.).
 * *tracking_id*,  a unique identification string generated by uuid, which is useful at least within the ESG distributed data archive.